 Wilkies Pools

-In summer the Wilkies Pools look like an ideal spot for a swim but we weren’t tempted.
+In summer the Wilkies Pools are an ideal spot for a swim but we weren’t tempted.
 Not only because it was bitterly cold but also because the recent rain had made them look more like a waterfall than a relaxing place for a paddle.
-If you decide to brave a swim, you’ll have to let us know!!

 Waingongoro Hut track

-This is where the track gets interesting with a lot more stream crossings, rock scrambling and a steeper incline, at one point we even had to rock hop across a mini waterfall.
+At one point we had to rock hop across a mini waterfall.
 I felt like Little Red Riding Hood on her way to grandmas!

 At 24m high, this swing bridge gives you a good birds-eye view down on the tree canopy and is worth the mini detour.
-Once we were back on the Waingongoro Hut track it wasn’t long before the trees opened up and there we found the hut itself.

 I was a little disappointed by the views at the hut, or more accurately the fact that there wasn’t any but even so, the walk so far had been great and Waingongoro Hut was a nice spot to stop for some lunch.

 We stopped at the hut for a while hoping the rain would stop but when it showed no signs of doing so, we headed back down the track, past the swing bridge sign until we came to the next fork in the road.
-Here we could either return back past Wilkies Pools or continue back to the road via the ridge track and end up at Dawson Falls.

 Dawson Falls

-Not wanting to repeat the same route, we opted to head for Dawson Falls.
-We had planned on going there anyway so why not take the scenic route, right?
-The ridge track wasn’t as nice as the Wilkies Pools track but that was pure because there were a lot of flooded steps and muddy puddles to hop – not surprising given it hadn’t stopped raining all day.
+The ridge track wasn’t as nice as the Wilkies Pools track but that was purely because there were a lot of flooded steps and muddy puddles to hop – not surprising given it hadn’t stopped raining all day.

-The track eventually leads back to the main road to the information centre but the green DOC signs made it easy to pick up the track again.
 It wasn’t long before we could hear the roar of Dawson calling us down into the depths of the valley.
 If there’s one thing rain is good for, it’s making sure the waterfalls are looking their best!

-The lookout point at the top isn’t that great if we’re honest.
-It’s quite overgrown (as nature intended) and sits at a funny angle from the falls.
-So to get a better view we highly recommend taking the steep steps down to the plunge pools.
+To get a better view we highly recommend taking the steep steps down to the plunge pools.
 Again, probably a great place to swim in summer, but while we were there even the mist coming off the falls was too cold for me!

-The walkthrough Goblin Forest was roughly a 3-hour return walk, not including all the times, we stopped to get photos or just admire the surroundings.
 Another thing we really liked about this part of Mount Taranaki was the fact they allow you to free camp in the information centre car park.
 This means you can park up overnight and get a head start before the other tourists arrive!

 Our Favourite Mount Taranaki Hike